 Social services are actively working on building the resilience of their services, operations and the people connected to them.
-Based on the information gathered in the questionnaires as part of the social services resilience and transformation working group, we can provide a snapshot of the status of the resilience-building capacities and priority areas for building the resilience of public social services at the local, regional, and national levels.
+Based on the information gathered in the questionnaires as part of the Social Services Transformation and Resilience Working Group, we can provide a snapshot of the status of the resilience-building capacities and priority areas for building the resilience of public social services at the local, regional, and national levels.